 Quest\Internal shared storage\Arkio\Import\Models

-Make sure imported models don't exceed 250.000 polygons to avoid crashes on your mobile devices or uncomfortable low framerates in your VR experience, we put together a small workflow to help you prepare your models from Revit using 3DSMax.
+Make sure imported models don't exceed 250.000 polygons to avoid crashes on your mobile devices or uncomfortable low framerates in your VR experience, we put together a small workflow to help you prepare your 3D models for VR & mobile

-- Loading of huge models is not recommended, try to keep your models below 250.000 polygons to avoid crashes and VR performance loss when working with mobile devices or the Oculus Quest.
+- Loading of heavy files is not recommended, try to keep your models below 250.000 polygons to avoid crashes and VR performance loss when working with mobile devices or the Oculus Quest.

 - If you experience issues loading your models try to load the OBJ exports in Windows 3D viewer, 3DSMax or Rhino to see if the files load well here and what geometry might be causing the issue.